 You probably noticed that the title of this post is a bit odd, but however you got here, I can show you how to draw any kind of shape you want in GIMP using a few simple tools.
-Like most things in GIMP, there are several ways you can do this job, so let’s start with the simplest one.
+Like most things in GIMP, there are several ways you can create shapes in GIMP, so let’s start with the simplest one.

 Method 1: Making a Solid Shape